 These pads can vary in color both between individuals and species.
-Most however, are green with a dark reddish to purple pigmentation.
+Most, however, are green with a dark reddish to purple pigmentation.

 From the rhizome, stems can also form which possess a spear-like tip.

-Once this tip grows and protrudes from the water, within a day or two it will begin to open up and reveal a beautiful and fragrant flower which can be one of a large number of different colors (once again species dependent).
+Once this tip grows and protrudes from the water, within a day or two it will begin to open up and reveal a beautiful and fragrant flower that can be one of a large number of different colors (once again species dependent).

 It is these flowers which make the plant so popular.